GoogleChrome/developer.chrome.com/site/en/blog/extension-news-october-2023/index.md

 ## 💡 Did you know? {: #tips }

 - There's a new video on Debugging Chrome extensions.
-It covers many topics you may already be familiar with, but it also shares a few neat tricks for using the Devtools in extensions.
+It covers many topics you may already be familiar with, but it also shares a few neat tricks for using DevTools in extensions.
     {% YouTube id='Ta-YTDhiBIQ' %}
-- You can now add one privacy policy per extension.
+- You are now required to provide a privacy policy for each extension.
 Previously, you could only add one privacy policy per developer account, but it was awkward if you had a few extensions under one developer account.
 This new interface is available in the **Privacy Tab** of your item in the developer dashboard.
+Account-level privacy policies are no longer supported.
   {% Img src="image/sQ51XsLqKMgSQMCZjIN0B7hlBO02/BB2ziYwins4YpyJ7aETj.png", alt="Screenshot of the privacy policy box", width="674", height="178" %}

 ## Reaching out 🙌 {: #connecting }